-(3) DEFINITIONS.--As used in this section, the term:
+(3) DEFINITIONS.-As used in this section, the term:

-(a) "Charter technical career center" or "center" means a public school or a public technical center operated under a charter granted by a district school board or community college board of trustees or a consortium, including one or more district school boards and community college boards of trustees, that includes the district in which the facility is located, that is nonsectarian in its programs, admission policies, employment practices, and operations, and is managed by a board of directors.
+(a) -Charter technical career center" or -eenter" means a public school or a public technical center operated under a charter granted by a district school board or Florida College System institution board of trustees or a consortium, including one or more district school boards and Florida College System institution boards of trustees, that includes the district in which the facility is located, that is nonsectarian in its programs, admission policies, employment practices, and operations, and is managed by a board of directors.

-(b) "Sponsor" means a district school board, a community college board of trustees, or a consortium of one or more of each.
+(b) -Sponsor" means a district school board, a Florida College System institution board of trustees, or a consortium of one or more of each.

-(4) CHARTER.--A sponsor may designate centers as provided in this section.
+(4) CHARTER.-A sponsor may designate centers as provided in this section.
 An application to establish a center may be submitted by a sponsor or another organization that is determined, by rule of the State Board of Education, to be appropriate.
 However, an independent school is not eligible for status as a center.
-The charter must be signed by the governing body of the center and the sponsor and must be approved by the district school board and community college board of trustees in whose geographic region the facility is located.
+The charter must be signed by the governing body of the center and the sponsor and must be approved by the district school board and Florida College System institution board of trustees in whose geographic region the facility is located.
 If a charter technical career center is established by the conversion to charter status of a public technical center formerly governed by a district school board, the charter status of that center takes precedence in any question of governance.
 The governance of the center or of any program within the center remains with its board of directors unless the board agrees to a change in governance or its charter is revoked as provided in subsection (15).
 Such a conversion charter technical career center is not affected by a change in the governance of public technical centers or of programs within other centers that are or have been governed by district school boards.
-A charter technical career center, or any program within such a center, that was governed by a district school board and transferred to a community college prior to the effective date of this act is not affected by this provision.
-An applicant who wishes to establish a center must submit to the district school board or community college board of trustees, or a consortium of one or more of each, an application on a form developed by the Department of Education which includes:
+A charter technical career center, or any program within such a center, that was governed by a district school board and transferred to a Florida College System institution prior to the effective date of this act is not affected by this provision.
+An applicant who wishes to establish a center must submit to the district school board or Florida College System institution board of trustees, or a consortium of one or more of each, an application on a form developed by the Department of Education which includes: